LukeHackett12/College/README.md

-# TutorialSolutions
+# College Work
-Solutions to all tutorials I have done in ICS Trinity
+All the work I'm doing during my time at Trinity college